-The most commonly extracted minerals these days are natural gas, oil, and coal (although a mineral owner might also own and extract gold, silver, or other minerals).
+The most commonly extracted minerals in most areas are natural gas, oil, and coal (although a mineral owner might also own and extract gold, silver, or other minerals).
 Occasionally, a mineral rights transfer also includes surface rights.
 If so, the mineral owner also has the right to extract minerals on the surface of the land, such as clay or gravel.

 Mineral rights are automatically included as a part of the land in a property conveyance, unless and until the ownership gets separated at some point by an owner/seller.
-An owner can separate the mineral rights from his or her land by:
+An owner can separate the mineral rights from land by:

-Since a seller can convey only property that he or she owns, each sale of the land after the minerals are separated automatically includes only the land.
+Since sellers of land can convey only property that they own, each sale of the land after the minerals are separated automatically includes only the land.
 Deeds to the land made after the first separation of the minerals will not refer to the fact that the mineral rights are not included.

 It is typically a costly process to find out whether someone other than the landowner owns the mineral rights.
 And perhaps you don't really need to find out.
 After all, removing underground minerals tends to involve great expense, so a mineral owner probably won't find it worthwhile to remove the minerals unless they are valuable and abundant.

 For example, if you live in an area that has not historically seen any oil or natural gas drilling, coal mining, or other mineral extractions, it's not likely that there are many valuable minerals under your land that a mineral owner would bother to remove.
 It's even likely that the mineral ownership on your land has not been separated, and that if you own the land, you own the minerals.